Home » Research Leadership Academy: Insights & Exchanges (2026-27)

 Research Leadership Academy: Insights & Exchanges (2026-27)

 The Centre for Research & Innovation Support (CRIS) launches the second cohort of the limited enrolment Research Leadership Academy: Insights & Exchanges (ReLAIE) to support and strengthen research excellence at the University of Toronto.
 Drawing on the university’s thriving and internationally renowned community of research leaders, this program offers tenure stream, mid-career (at least one year post tenure) faculty opportunities to gain vital insights and mentorship from established research leaders and their peers.
 This program is designed to support and strengthen research excellence at U of T by springboarding participants’ research and innovation leadership through mentorship, coaching, and peer-to-peer learning opportunities beyond their home departments.
-The program offers opportunities to build skills to tackle complex challenges, explore large-scale team and governance structures, and encourage transformational research practices
+The program offers opportunities to build skills to tackle complex challenges, explore large-scale team and governance structures, and encourage transformational research practices.

 This cohort-based program equips faculty to purposefully advance their strategic leadership and capabilities to: